simplykapoor/AdvancedEventMeshBootcamp/exercises/ex2/README.md

    ![](./images/ex2-19.png)

 4. Open the webhook site created in Exercise 2.1.
 Here you should the messages sent from Cloud Integration.
-Notice the enriched payload by the integration flow callback to the event publisher.
+Notice the format and structure was slightly changed by the integrtation flow mapping.

    ![](./images/ex2-20.png)